Stele of Piye: Victory Stele of Piye

 The Victory Stele of Piye dates to Egypt's Twenty-fifth Dynasty (circa 747–656 BCE).
 It was commissioned during the twenty-first year of Piye’s reign (circa 747–716 BCE) to justify his rulership over all of Egypt.
 The stela portrays Piye, a Nubian, as a legitimate Egyptian ruler and superior to his Libyan opponent in the Nile Delta.
 Nubia, located along the Nile River south of Egypt, spanned from modern-day Aswan to Meroë, Sudan, with its capital at Napata during Piye's reign.

 The stela, made of dark-gray granite, was discovered in the temple of the god Amun at Jebel Barkal in 1862.
 It measures approximately six feet in height, four feet seven inches in width, and one foot five inches in thickness, weighing around two and a quarter tons.

 Historical Context

 During Egypt's Third Intermediate Period, the country experienced frequent invasions and internal turmoil following the Twentieth Dynasty's end (circa 1190–1069 BCE).
 The Twenty-fifth Dynasty began in the eighth century BCE under Nubian control, as the Nubians, led by Piye's predecessors, Alara or Kashta, expanded into Egypt.

 Piye succeeded Kashta around 747 BCE, embarking on campaigns to assert dominance over Egypt, which included establishing his sister, Amenirdis I, as “God’s Wife of Amun” in Thebes.
 Piye invaded Egypt again in his twentieth regnal year, resulting in the defeat of Tefnakhte, ruler of Sais, and erected his Victory Stela in his twenty-first year.

+At some point after Piye's death, his name and figure was erased from the stele in an act of Damnatio memoriae, though his name can still be reconstructed.